clickonetwo/adobe-usage-tracker/README.md

 All versions of Influx support uploads via the v1 API.
 But if your Influx installation uses “buckets” (Influx v2.7 and higher) you will need to establish a [*DBRP mapping*](https://docs.influxdata.com/influxdb/v2/reference/api/influxdb-1x/dbrp/) before you can configure your plugin parameters.
 The docs for using the Influx CLI to establish a mapping can be found [here for self-hosted configurations](https://docs.influxdata.com/influxdb/v2/reference/cli/influx/v1/dbrp/), and [here for cloud-hosted configurations](https://docs.influxdata.com/influxdb/cloud/query-data/influxql/dbrp/).

+The `adobe_usage_tracker` plugin includes in the timestream data the remote host address from which each log is uploaded.
+Determination of this address is done by looking for an `X-Forwarded-For` header in the request and using the first address found in that header; if no such header is found then it uses the address from which the Caddy server received the request.
+Depending on your deployment environment, you may want the plugin to use a different header (such as `Via` or `X-Real-IP`) or to use the last address found in that header rather than the first.
+Both of these can be configured.

-Once you have determined the correct Influx API parameters for your usage, you configure your `adobe_usage_tracker` plugin by adding a snippet like this to your Caddyfile (replacing all the values in angle brackets with values appropriate to your environment):
+Once you have determined the correct Influx API parameters and header controls for your usage, you configure your `adobe_usage_tracker` plugin by adding a snippet like this to your Caddyfile (replacing all the values in angle brackets with values appropriate to your environment):

 ```Caddyfile
 adobe_usage_tracker {